DianaNites/cargo-sysroot/README.md

 A (dumb) tool to compile libcore and friends for no_std crates.

-## Note

-Seems to be broken on the latest nightly as of 2018-10-23

-Unknown why, it worked for the last one.
-Rip.
+This is not a wrapper like `cargo xbuild` or `xargo`, this is a standalone tool you call once.

 ## Prerequisite

 * A nightly compiler.
 * The `rust-src` component must be installed for the active toolchain.
 * Your `Cargo.toml` file must contain `package.metadata.cargo-sysroot.target`, where target is a target specifiction json file.
-    * A rust supported target should also work, but this is untested.
+    * A rust supported target may also work, but this is untested.

 ### Example `Cargo.toml`